 The man on the gurney chuckled “Damn, woman.
 No foreplay, you just go straight to the hard questions?”
 He joked.
 I drew the needle through his first stitch site and his breath hitched.
 “You did that on purpose didn’t you?”

 “I guess you’ll never know.”
 I batted my eyes and then laughed.
 Why was I flirting with him?
 There was nothing at the end of this road but trouble.

 “Let’s make a deal.
 I’ll tell you mine if you’ll tell me yours.”
 The emerald green-eyed man stretched out his hand “I’m Jack, that big softy over there is Bear and to answer your question.
 I’m with the Crimson Angels because they have each other’s backs no matter what.
 I trust them and they trust me.
 We are all brothers there.”
 So that's what 'Bear' meant by brother, kind of obvious now when I think about it.

 Jack eyed my badge “Now your turn, Doctor Harlee Fox.
 You are an ER doc but you hold yourself like a soldier yet you look no older than 25 years old.”

 “My father was a general in the Army, I grew up being an Army brat moving from base to base.
 It was only natural that I would also join it.
 Due to my father’s disciplined upbringing I was ahead in school and graduated early which then allowed me to join the army early with special permission due to my age.
 I’m an infantry medic and then went on to medical school.
 My training in the Army allowed me to test out on some courses and I graduated years before I normally would have.
 And here I am.”
 I finished my final stitch and covered his wound with gauze.

 “All done.
-Now if you get a fever, the wound turns red or swollen, pus starts to drain.
-Nausea or vomiting appears, or if the pain remains with the pain pills then you will have to come back.
+Now if you get a fever, the wound turns red or swollen, and pus starts to drain.
+Nausea or vomiting appears, or if the pain remains even with the pain pills then you will have to come back.
 You are free to go once the police have spoken with you.”
 I handed Jack the discharge papers.